REOPENING & OTHER FAQS

 Face coverings will be optional for Daylesford staff members working in our cafés and dining spaces.

 Are you taking part in Eat Out to Help Out?

-We will be supporting the Eat Out To Help Out campaign across all our café and dining areas in both London and the Cotswolds.
-The Wild Rabbit, our modern British pub in the village of Kingham will also be taking part.
+We supported the Eat Out To Help Out campaign across all our café and dining areas in both London and the Cotswolds in August 2020.

 Is your Cookery School Open?